roderrickcourtney/Azure---Network-Protocol/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.
-This lab uses the two VMs (DC-1 & Client-1) setup in the previous lab titled "Active Directory with Azure", along with the created employees from that lab. <br />
+This lab uses the two VMs (DC-1 & Client-1) set up in the previous lab titled "Active Directory with Azure", along with the created employees from that lab. <br />

 <h2>Environments and Technologies Used</h2>